sister-software/keywork/site/docs/overview/index.md

 - You're building your web app almost entirely within the Cloudflare Workers platform
 - You find yourself building a lot of "glue-code" to wrangle your growing set of Workers
-- Your site is hosted on a single Worker and you'd like to split its logic into smaller and more managable bundles
+- Your site is hosted on a single Worker and you'd like to split its logic into smaller and more manageable bundles
 - Your application routing logic is too complex for Cloudflare Pages
 - You'd like to use Workers KV as a NoSQL database like MongoDB or Firebase